Identifying Overly Restrictive Matching Patterns in SMT-based Program Verifiers (extended version): SMT-COMP Benchmarks Selection

 Our algorithm synthesized missing triggering terms for 7 Viper files, including the array maximum example~\cite{ArrayMax}, for which E-matching could not prove that the maximal element in a strictly increasing array of size~3 is its last element.
 Our triggering term \code{loc(a,2)} (\code{loc} maps arrays and integers to heap locations) can be added by a \emph{user} of the verifier to their postcondition.
-A \emph{developer} can fix the root cause of the incompleteness by including a generalization of the triggering term to arbitrary array sizes: \code{len(a)!=0 ==> x == loc(a, len(a)-1).val}.
-Either solution results in E-matching refuting the proof obligation in under 0.1s.
-Our tool also exposed another case where Boogie~\cite{boogie} (which is used by Viper) is only sound modulo patterns (similar to the one from \figref{fig:Boogie maps}~\cite{LeinoRummer2010}).
+A \emph{developer} can fix the root cause of the incompleteness by including a generalization of the triggering term to arbitrary array sizes: \code{len(a)!=0 ==> x==loc(a,len(a)-1).val}.
+Both result in E-matching refuting the proof obligation in under 0.1s.
+We also exposed another case where Boogie (used by Viper) is sound only modulo patterns (as in \figref{fig:Boogie maps}).